Emerge-Lab/gpudrive/README.md

 #### Defining the Simulation's Logic: Systems and the Task Graph ####

-Next, to get an understanding of the main simulation loop, view [`Sim::setupTasks`](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/sim.cpp#L552).
-This function builds the task graph that defines the logic for each simulation step.
-Keep in mind this logic is carried out for all the unique worlds in a simulation batch.
-Take note of the ECS system functions (`movementSystem`, `collectObservationsSystem`, etc) that `setupTasks` enqueues into the task graph and the components they iterate over.
+After understanding the ECS components that make up the data of the simulation, the next step is to learn about the ECS systems that operate on these components and implement the custom logic of the simulation.
+Madrona simulators define a centralized task graph that declares all the systems that need to execute during each simulation step that the Madrona runtime then executes across all the unique worlds in a simulation batch simultaneously for each step.
+This codebase builds the task graph during initialization in the [`Sim::setupTasks`](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/sim.cpp#L552) function using `TaskGraphBuilder` class provided by Madrona.
+Take note of all the ECS system functions that `setupTasks` enqueues in the task graph using `ParallelForNode<>` nodes, and match the component types to the components declared you viewed in [`types.hpp`](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/types.hpp).
+For example, `movementSystem`, added at the beginning of the task graph, implements the custom logic that translates discrete agent actions from the `Action` component into forces for the physics engine.
+At the end of each step, `collectObservationSystem` reads the simulation state and builds observations for the agent policy.

-At this point, you can continue reading [`src/sim.cpp`](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/sim.cpp) and ['src/sim.hpp](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/sim.hpp) where all the core simulation logic is located, or visit the [`generateWorld`](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/level_gen.cpp#L558) function in [`src/level_gen.cpp`](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/level_gen.cpp) to see how the levels are randomly generated.
+At this point for an overview of the whole simulator you can continue to the next section, or for further details, you can continue reading [`src/sim.cpp`](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/sim.cpp) and ['src/sim.hpp](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/sim.hpp) where all the core simulation logic is located with the exception of level generation logic that handles creating new entities and placing them.
+The level generation logic starts with the [`generateWorld`](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/level_gen.cpp#L558) function in [`src/level_gen.cpp`](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/level_gen.cpp) and is called for each world when a training episode ends.

 #### Initializing the Simulator and Interfacing with Python Training Code ####

-To see the bridging code that manages the data communication between PyTorch training code and the batch simulator, check out the `Manager` class in [`src/mgr.hpp`](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/mgr.hpp) and [`src/mgr.cpp`](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/mgr.cpp).
-On a related note, the python binding code lives in [`src/bindings.cpp`](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/mgr.cpp).
+The final missing pieces of the simulator are how the Madrona backends are initialized and how data communication between PyTorch and the simulator is managed.
+These pieces are controlled by the `Manager` class in [`src/mgr.hpp`](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/mgr.hpp) and [`src/mgr.cpp`](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/mgr.cpp).
+During initialization, the `Manager` constructor is passed an `ExecMode` object from pytorch that dictates whether the CPU or CUDA backends should be initialized.
+The `Manager` class then loads physics assets off disk (copying them to the GPU if needed) and then initializes the appropriate backend.
+Once initialization is complete, the python code can access simulation state through the `Manager`'s exported PyTorch tensors (for example, `Manager::rewardTensor`) via the python bindings declare in [`src/bindings.cpp`](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/mgr.cpp).
 These bindings are just a thin wrapper around the `Manager` class using [`nanobind`](https://github.com/wjakob/nanobind).

 #### Visualizing Simulation Output ####